 However, I quickly re-discovered some flax in the basement that I had never spun, but had carted around with me since high school.
 I decided, given how long the nettles took to prepare, to use some of the perfectly-clean, ordered flax, as well.
 It spun so easily compared to the nettles!
 The project awaits another round on it.
 The early story about our nettle adventures is in my first blog post ever, here.
 I will post a photo once the project is done.

 We designed a riparian restoration project with several other landowners with the goal of improving habitat for chinook salmon and other species.
 In summer 2017 people submitted grant proposals, which were approved.
-People have been working doggedly to get permits to begin the restoration in summer 2018.
+People worked doggedly to get permits, and then began the restoration in summer 2018.
 The salmon are especially threatened by not having enough good gravelly creek-bottoms and cool water or the juveniles to grow up old enough to go to the ocean and then come back to complete their life cycles.

 The main goals of the projects is to get better stream-bottoms and cooler summer temperatures for the salmon.
 Secondary goals, that are especially important to me, are to curtail the invasive plant species that are proliferating everywhere.
 With work toward these goals, we hope to end up with a “healthier ecosystem” (I don’t like that terminology, but I mean conditions more similar to the ones species have evolved with), which should be helpful for a lot of the native organisms out there other than coho salmon–including chinook, Pacific lamprey and brook lamprey, the native crawdad and freshwater mussels, the mammals–beavers, otters, bobcats, cougars, elk, foxes, coyotes, deer, and others, and the plants.
 If native plants blanket the ground, there’s no room for anything else.